An Efficient Workflow for Modelling High-Dimensional Spatial Extremes: Case study: Extreme precipitation in Norway

 \subsection{Data}

-We consider \(1\times1\) km\(^2\) maps of mean hourly precipitation, produced by the Norwegian Meteorological Institute by processing raw reflectivity data from the weather radar located in Rissa (\(63^\circ 41' 26''\)N, \(10^\circ 12' 14''\)E) in central Norway.
+We consider \(1 \times 1\) km\(^2\) maps of mean hourly precipitation, produced by the Norwegian Meteorological Institute by processing raw reflectivity data from the weather radar located in Rissa (\(63^\circ 41' 26''\)N, \(10^\circ 12' 14''\)E) in central Norway.
 Such maps are available online (\url{https://thredds.met.no}), dating back to 1 January 2010.
 We extract data from a rectangular domain, close to the Rissa radar, of size \(31\times31\) km\(^2\).
 Denote the set of all grid points in the rectangular domain as \(\mathcal S\).
 We then have \(|\mathcal S| = 961\) unique locations containing hourly precipitation estimates.
-A map containing \(\mathcal S\) and the Rissa radar is displayed in the right subplot of Figure~\ref{fig:design-of-experiment}.
+A map containing \(\mathcal S\) and the Rissa radar is displayed in Figure~\ref{fig:height-map}.
 For each \(\bm s \in \mathcal S\), we extract all hourly observations from the summer months (June, July and August) for the years 2010--2021.
-Removal of missing data gives a total of 25512 observations at each location.
+Removal of missing data gives a total of 25,512 observations at each location.
+The number of observations with positive precipitation amounts at each location varies from 6,000 to 17,000.
+These large differences are likely numerical artefacts from the processing method of the Norwegian Meteorological Institute.
+Consequently, we set all observations smaller than \(0.1\) mm precipitation equal to 0.
+This gives a total of between 3,500 and 4,500 positive precipitation observations at each location.